winitzki/scall/tutorial/programming_dhall.md

 This book is an advanced-level tutorial on [Dhall](https://dhall-lang.org) for software engineers already familiar with the functional programming (FP) paradigm, as practiced in languages such as OCaml, Haskell, Scala, and others.

-Although most code examples are in Dhall, much of the material of the book has a wider applicability.
-It studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".

 Dhall is positioned as an open-source language for programmable configuration files.
+The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other programmable or templated configuration formats.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other issues behind the design of Dhall.

-The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other programmable or templated configuration formats.
+This book's view is that Dhall is a powerful, purely functional programming language that has different applications:
+- a template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats
+- a fully specified and tested industry-strength interpreter for a simple purely functional programming language, useful for studying various language-independent aspects of functional programming
+- a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details

+The book focuses on the last two applications.

+Although most code examples are in Dhall, much of the material of the book has a wider applicability.
+The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".

-From the point of view of type theory, Dhall implements a type system similar to System Fω with some additional features, using a Haskell-like syntax.
+From the point of view of programming language theory, Dhall implements System Fω with some additional features, using a Haskell-like syntax.

 For a more theoretical introduction to various forms of typed lambda calculus, System F, and System Fω, see: